-Section 5.1 There are several ways you can pay your plan premium
+Section 5.1 If you pay a Part D late enrollment penalty, there are several ways you can pay your penalty

-There are three ways you can pay your plan premium.
+There are three ways you can pay the penalty.
 You are asked to make a choice when completing the enrollment request form.
 If no choice is made, you will receive a monthly invoice to pay by check.